matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 ### 1 - Detect, image and measure particles without drift

-Create the simulator with argument `drift_speed=0.` to disable drifting.
+Create the simulator with argument `drift_speed=0.` given to `STEMImageSimulator.default()` to disable drifting.
 This means we can treat the survey image as *static* and measure any particle within the field of view without distortion or tracking.

-- From a survey image taken at a long dwell time locate all of the particles in the field of view using a peak-finding or similar approach
+- From a survey image taken at a decent dwell time (`1e-5`) locate all of the particles in the field of view using a peak-finding approach
+  - HyperSpy provides a method `signal.find_peaks()`, documented [here](https://hyperspy.org/hyperspy-doc/current/reference/api.signals/Signal2D.html#hyperspy.api.signals.Signal2D.find_peaks).
+  - Give the argument `interactive=False` to avoid showing the UI in the Jupyter Notebook
+  - You will need to limit the number of peaks it returns, use `min_distance=20` or more as an extra argument.
+  - The raw data for the peak positions can be found from the returned results as `peaks.data[0]`
+  - The peaks are returned as `[y, x]` positions in *pixels*.
-- For some of the detected particles run a detailed STEM scan of each and display the high-resolution images on the same figure
+- For some of the detected particles run a STEM `simulator.scan()` of each and display a few of the images
+  - Remember, `simulator.scan` takes nano-metre coordinates for the centre of the scan grid.
+You can convert to nanometre coordinates with `simulator.survey.to_continuous((pixel_y, pixel_x))`.
+- For each detailed image use thresholding of the numbpy array (`scan_image.data`) to segment the particle from the background and measure its properties (e.g. diameter, circumference, area, circularity).
+  - Take a look at [`skimage.measure.regionprops`](https://scikit-image.org/docs/stable/api/skimage.measure.html#skimage.measure.regionprops), which can operate directly on a binary `[0, 1]` image.
-- For each high-resolution image segment the particle from the background and measure its properties (e.g. diameter, circumference, area, circularity).
-Try to express the measurements in *nanometres* rather than pixels based on the information you have about each scan.
-(Hint, take a look at [`skimage.measure.regionprops`](https://scikit-image.org/docs/stable/api/skimage.measure.html#skimage.measure.regionprops)).
+  - Try to express the measurements in *nanometres* rather than pixels based on the information you have about each scan.
-- Plot the distributions of the above values as histograms.
+- Plot the distributions of the above values as histograms (`plt.hist`).

 ### 2 - Estimate the drift and correct an image stack